What can you do about fibroids?

-If serious consequences of fibroids have not occurred (such as high blood loss or bowel obstruction), homeopathic care can be an excellent option for those who wish to avoid drugs or surgery.
+An integrative approach that complements conventional care could be considered if serious consequences of fibroids have not occurred (such as high blood loss or bowel obstruction).
 I will ask you about the individualizing symptoms such as: the nature of the pain; local sensations in the lower abdomen other than heaviness; the timing, color and consistency of the menstrual flow; and other systemic signs or symptoms that can occur such as thyroid nodules, elevated liver enzymes, anemia, high blood pressure, breast cysts, recurring urinary tract infections or whether there is any calcification.

 It can also be important to identify changes that may have taken place before the fibroids developed, such as a miscarriage, hormone-based contraceptive use, other hormone treatment, cortisone treatment, sexual trauma; or a history of metal toxicity.

 I am always interested in you as a unique individual and will ask what kind of person you are, your daily habits and routines, how you respond to stress and trauma, your food desires and aversions, and will also do a head-to-toe “review of systems”.

 I may start with a single “constitutional” remedy that addresses as many of your symptoms as possible.
 Then your response to the remedy will be monitored over a few or several months.